Conformations and Cycloalkanes

 In this post we’ll focus on “bridged bicyclic” molecules (and how to name them), and also briefly touch on “spiro” fused bicyclic molecules.

 By the way, in the diagram below, only one “bridged bicyclic” isomer of decalin with a six-membered ring is drawn.
 Can you find the other bridged bicyclic isomer that also contains a six-membered ring?
-(Answer at bottom)
+(Answer in Note 1)

 First, stereochemistry.
-One important note about bridged bicyclic molecules is that the two carbons forming each bridge will always be “cis” to each other, never trans, relative to the other ring.* [exceptions? yes, but you probably won’t see ’em – check the footnote if you’re curious]
+One important note about bridged bicyclic molecules is that the two carbons forming each bridge will always be “cis” to each other, never trans, relative to the other ring.* [exceptions? yes, but you probably won’t see ’em – check Note 2 if you’re curious]

 Why?
 Like we said in the last post when discussing trans-decalin, for much the same reason that you can’t kiss yourself on the back – there just isn’t enough flexibility for this to happen without breaking something.
 Given the strict bond angle (109°) and length (1.50 Å) requirements of alkanes, five, six, and seven membered rings don’t have enough slack to tolerate anything other than cis ring junctions.
 A trans ring junction (much like a trans double bond in rings of these sizes) would simply lead to too much ring strain.